tarwn/lessthandot-hugo/blogs/content/posts/2012-12-08-foreign-keys.md

 _Msg 2627, Level 14, State 1, Line 2

-Violation of UNIQUE KEY constraint &#8216;ix_unique&#8217;.
-Cannot insert duplicate key in object &#8216;dbo.TestUniqueConstraint&#8217;.
+Violation of UNIQUE KEY constraint &#8216;ix_unique'.
+Cannot insert duplicate key in object &#8216;dbo.TestUniqueConstraint'.
 The duplicate key value is (1).

 The statement has been terminated._

-Now that we verified that we can&#8217;t have duplicates, it is time to create the table that will have the foreign key
+Now that we verified that we can't have duplicates, it is time to create the table that will have the foreign key

 sql
 CREATE TABLE TestForeignConstraint(id int)